tomcrick/Hypertext2017/README.md

-# IEEEICC2017
+# Hypertext2017
-Paper for IEEE International Conference on Communications (ICC 2017)
+Paper for 28th ACM Conference on Hypertext and Social Media (Hypertext 2017)